Hagg Tandem were motorcycles produced from 1920 to 1922 by Arthur Hagg of Park Street village, near St Albans, Hertfordshire.

 1922 Unfortunately, sales had not been good, so Arthur Hagg tried fitting the 349cc Barr and Stroud sleeve-valve engine.
 This was to give more power and less noise, but it did little to improve matters.

-Note: For 1923 and 1924 the same engine was fitted to a conventional machine and sold as the HT, but then production ceased.
+Note: For 1923 and 1924 the same engine was fitted to a conventional machine and sold as the HT, but sales remained poor and production ceased.

 Olympia Show, 1921

 The Hagg has now fully passed its experimental stage.
 The mechanism is almost entirely enclosed by means of aluminium plates, which not only serve to endose the moving parts, but act as efficient windshields.
 Pressed steel enters largely into the construction and is employed in the tank, rear forks, and rear mudguards, which enclose a very large portion of the back wheel.
 The frame, incorporating the engine cradle, gear box carrier, and under shield, is made of heavy tubing, while the rear wheel is sprung by means of a single leaf spring.

 The engine is a 350 c.c.
 Precision two-stroke, driving through a foot-operated Burman two-speed gear box.
 The engine is started by hand by means of a long lever attached to the usual kick-starter spindle.
 The Hagg may be used not only as a solo mount but as a tandem, the passenger being carried on an aluminium bucket seat sliding in grooves attached to the valances of the pressed steel rear mudguard.
 A low centre of gravity should ensure absence of skidding.